aquasecurity/aqua-helm/server/README.md

    2. Create TLS cert secret

       ```bash
-      # Please be notified that tls.key and tls.crt in the below command are same
+      # Please be notified that tls.key and tls.crt in the below command are default filenames
-      # as mydomain.com.key and mydomain.com.crt in the above openssl commands
+      # and same as mydomain.com.key and mydomain.com.crt in the above openssl commands
+      # If tls.crt and tls.key filenames are changed then it should be changed in values.yaml envoy config
       $ kubectl create secret tls aqua-lb-tls --key tls.key --cert tls.crt -n aqua
       ```